Saving Private Ryan

 Fine.
 Saving Private Ryan is great.
 Are you happy now?
 But it isn’t the greatest World War II movie ever; it isn’t even my favorite World War II movie of 1998, though it is in the top three for that year.
 This doesn’t make it not great—because it is.
 The movie might be called sappy or corny; some might even call it mawkish, but I wouldn’t.
 I might call it corny or manipulative, but it is also exciting and moving.
 It’s a landmark; it’s a masterpiece.

 The movie is well done.
 The sound design is good.
 The effects are excellent.
 Everyone seems to have appropriate haircuts and equipment.
 Everyone associated with the production is apparently good at his, her or gender non-binary’s respective job.
 It’s loaded with strong actors, including a young Paul Giamatti and a younger still Nathan Fillion in small supporting roles.
-I hear that its star Tom Hanks is pretty good at acting, too.
+I hear that its star Tom Hanks (Greyhound) is pretty good at acting, too.

 It is directed by Steven Spielberg.
 Spielberg is not the most subtle director—that’s not his thing—but he is also great at his job.
 The combat scenes are both chaotic and entirely clear.
 You know where everyone is and what they are doing, even if the characters don’t understand what they’re doing in the midst of battle.
 You believe them, and you understand them.
 There’s a clear point to everything, which is something he does well.

-At the end of the assault on Omaha Beach that opens the film, as Tom Hanks’ character, Captain John H. Miller (kind of a generic name, when you think of it), looks over the carnage of the beach, we see the destruction, but we also see his hand trembling uncontrollably, an important character point, and we end on the body of one the dead brothers of the title character, which gives that narrative information and leads us to the next scene, where typists find that Private Ryan’s mother is about to be informed that three of her four sons have died and her remaining son is somewhere in Normandy.
+At the end of the assault on Omaha Beach that opens the film, as Hanks’ character, Captain John H. Miller (kind of a generic name, when you think of it), looks over the carnage of the beach, we see the destruction, but we also see his hand trembling uncontrollably, an important character point, and we end on the body of one the dead brothers of the title character, which gives that narrative information and leads us to the next scene, where typists find that Private Ryan’s mother is about to be informed that three of her four sons have died and her remaining son is somewhere in Normandy.

 The Beach